alvarocabanas/website/content/posts/architecture.md

 - The Frontend is a nodeJs application build with React-Redux using the <a href="https://github.com/zeit/next.js" target="_blank">NextJS</a> framework to facilitate the server-side rendering.
 All data is retrieved from the REST api service.

+Implementation on Amazon Web Service

-Each service is running on its own docker container on a ECS Cluster and the AWS Elastic Load Balancer is enrouting all /api/* calls to the backend service and all the other calls to the frontend service.
+Each service is running on its own docker container on an ECS Cluster.
+The Cluster has 2 instances and each instance is running 1 Frontend service and one Backend Service.

+The Elastic Load Balancer is enrouting all /api/* calls to the backend service on one of the two instances and all the other calls to the frontend service on one of the instances.

 {{< figure src="/images/diagram.jpg" title="Nomad architecture diagram" >}}

 Continuous integration with Travis and AWS ECS

 {{< figure src="/images/" title="Nomad architecture diagram" >}}